 2008 BMW E63 650i coupe

 I purchased this 2008 BMW 650i Coupe in Aug 2023.
-The asking price was quite a bit higher but I ended up getting it for $3800.
-There was an additional $250 for DMV back fees.
+The asking price was quite a bit higher but I ended up getting it for $3800 plus an additional $250 for DMV back fees.
+It has become one of my favorite cars to drive... especially after getting rid of the run flat tires.

 This car spent its entire life in California so there is zero rust.
 I looked it over carefully and there are no signs of any significant accidents (CarFax also clean), however i'm quite certain the rear end has been repainted as the rear bumper is almost flawless and the trunk lid is a slightly different shade of grey.
 The car has 92K mi and appears to have been well taken care of.